skspade/workmux/README.md

   - Requires the `gh` command-line tool to be installed and authenticated.
   - The local branch name defaults to the PR's head branch name, but can be overridden (e.g., `workmux add custom-name --pr 123`).
-- `-b, --background`: Create the tmux window in the background without switching to it.
+- `-b, --background`: Create the zellij tab in the background without switching to it.
 Useful with `--prompt-editor`.
 - `-w, --with-changes`: Move uncommitted changes from the current worktree to the new worktree, then reset the original worktree to a clean state.
 Useful